gonzalo123/ngI8n/README.md

     })
 ```

-## Installing via Bower (be careful.
-The nae is ng-i8n and not ng-i18n)
+## Installing via Bower
+(be careful.
+The name is ng-i8n and not ng-i18n)
 ```
 bower install ng-i8n
 ```